fahadsultan/csc475/_sources/project/proposal.md

 Set the scene for the project.
 What problems are you attempting to solve, or what knowledge are you hoping to discover?
 What motivations and problems make this work important?
-Include statistics related to the problem to argue why the problem needs attention and cite their source(s) e.g. "Dietary increase in glucose consumption over the past 100 years has led to a national epidemic of type 2 diabetes"~\cite{dabelea2014prevalence}
+Include statistics related to the problem to argue why the problem needs attention and cite their source(s) e.g. "Dietary increase in glucose consumption over the past 100 years has led to a national epidemic of type 2 diabetes" {cite:p}`dabelea2014prevalence`

 ## Goal